 Summer is not over, and there are still new surprises in Lambert Park!
-The Redroot Buckwheat is in full bloom!
-It is growing in abundance along Brown Dog trail next to the upper seedling plantings!
+The Redroot Buckwheat is starting to bloom!
 This beautiful plant starts out as spindly sage-green stems that finally burst into flower, starting white, and then turning a soft pink!
 This unique late bloomer is native to Utah, Colorado, Arizona, Nevada and New Mexico.
 Its roots were used to treat poisoning and diarrhea by the Navajo.
 It is also is a food plant for the Spalding Dotted-Blue butterfly as well as the Desert Green or Comstock's Hairstreak butterfly.

 The Western Ragweed is flowering and will soon release billions of pollen spores into the air, peaking around Labor Day.
 This is one of the major banes of 10 to 20 percent of the population that sufferers from allergies.
 This plant is native to North America, and we in turn have shared it with the rest of the world!
 It is now naturalized in parts of Europe, Asia, Australia, and South America.